Our Guiding Philosophy

 Over 160 years ago, the discovery of gold in Cherry Creek in 1862 brought miners and fortune seekers to the North Okanagan Shuswap area.
 An early prospector, David McIntyre, renamed the mountains east of Echo Lake ‘Monashee’, which is Gaelic for “mountain of peace”.
 Expansion and settlement continued through the turn of the century with the Canadian Pacific Railway in 1892.

-In 1908, Norman & Ethel Denison and family settled in the Creighton Valley area to farm and later established Echo Lake Fishing Lodge in 1943 which they operated until about 1952.
-Raymond & Ev Hodge bought the Lodge and on April 27, 1956, the 154-hectare Echo Lake Provincial Park was established by BC Parks.
+In 1908, Norman & Ethel Denison and family settled in the Creighton Valley area to farm and later established Echo Lake Fishing Lodge in 1943 which they operated until 1960.
+On April 27, 1956, the 154-hectare Echo Lake Provincial Park was established by BC Parks.
 Since 1956, Echo Lake Resort has been privately operated on a BC Parks issued Park Use Permit- as a ‘resort within a park’.

 In 2008, the mountain opposite the Resort across Echo Lake was renamed Denison Mountain as part of the larger 376-hectare Denison Bonneau Provincial Park which honors two pioneer families and is located in areas of the Splatsin, Lower Similkameen Indian Band, Penticton Indian Band, Okanagan Indian Band and the Okanagan Nation Alliance Peoples.